music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/01-edittransOmission.md

 Note that the extent of the gap may be marked precisely using attributes **@unit** and **@quantity**, or more descriptively using the **@extent** attribute.

-Unlike TEI, MEI does not offer a
-<span class="foreign">desc</span> element for further description of
-the reason for a gap.
+Unlike TEI, MEI does not offer a *desc* element for further description of the reason for a gap.
 Instead, an
 <a class="link_odd_elementSpec" href="/v3/elements/annot">annot</a> may refer to the gap via its
 **@startid**, **@endid**, or **@plist** attributes and provide